The Hidden SEO Cost of AI Website Builders: Why "Beautiful and Fast" Isn't Enough

 But I've also been doing this long enough to have sat through too many strategy calls where a founder or marketing director looks at their analytics and asks "Why isn't this working?" when the answer is right there in the code: their beautiful website is invisible to the internet.

 These AI builders are remarkable tools for design exploration.
-They're terrible infrastructure for production marketing websites that need to perform.
+They have terrible infrastructure for production marketing websites that need to perform.

 If you're visually oriented but not a designer, absolutely use these platforms to explore and communicate your vision.
 They're incredible for that.
 But once you've landed on a design you love, treat that as a deliverable to hand off, not a final product to launch into production.